Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/05-ui-components.md

 ## Filter Components

-The Package Manager includes components for filtering and searching.
+The Marketplace includes components for filtering and searching.

 ### SearchInput